-Eight (8) applications were made remotely.
+Five (5) applications were made remotely.

-All remote applications were notified to the Attorney General and affidavits were provided to the issuing judicial officer within the legislative time frame
+All remote applications were notified to the Attorney General and affidavits were provided to the issuing judicial officer within the legislative time frame.

-Twenty eight (28) warrants were extended during the reporting period, two of these warrants were also varied and three of the warrants were extended twice.
-There were two warrants which were varied.
+Thirty four (34) warrants were extended during the reporting period, and one of the warrants was extended twice.
+There were three warrants which were varied.

-There were 68 revocations during the reporting period, all of which were revoked by an eligible Judge.
+There were sixty eight (68) revocations during the reporting period, all of which were revoked by an eligible Judge.

 Section 24 (2)(a) requires that a surveillance device which is no longer necessary must be discontinued as soon as practicable.
 The NSW Police Force uses a Notification of Discontinuation form to record such action.
 Section 24 (2)(b) further requires that when an application for discontinuation is made, an application is also made for the revocation of the warrant under section 23.
-Two warrants - SD 15/0510 and SD 16/0675 - were not discontinued nor revoked when it was clear that they were no longer required.
+Five warrants - SD 16/637, SD 16/0728, SD 16/0747, SD 16/0757 and SD 16/0762 -were revoked however it appears were not discontinued when they were no longer required.
 This was an error on behalf of the officer's responsible for these individual warrants despite clear written instructions.